Brooks Brothers: 21st century

 In 2008, the company began an extensive renovation of its flagship store at 346 Madison Avenue.
 In January 2009, Brooks Brothers closed a smaller location at Fifth Avenue and 53rd Street in Manhattan.

 In April 2010, Brooks Brothers launched a line of luxury home furnishings which includes bedding, bath towels, as well as living room décor and entertaining accessories.

-As of 2015, there were 210 Brooks Brothers stores in the United States and 70 in other countries, including Australia, India, Hong Kong, Taiwan, Korea, Japan, China, France, Spain, the United Kingdom, Chile, Canada, Panama, Italy, the Philippines, Poland, Mexico, UAE, Peru, Singapore, Switzerland, Indonesia, Malaysia, Greece, and Vietnam.
+As of 2015, there were 210 Brooks Brothers stores in the United States and 70 in other countries, including Australia, India, Hong Kong(SAR), Taiwan(ROC), Korea, Japan, China, France, Spain, the United Kingdom, Chile, Canada, Panama, Italy, the Philippines, Poland, Mexico, UAE, Peru, Singapore, Switzerland, Indonesia, Malaysia, Greece, and Vietnam.
 Most of its clothing was imported, but some suits, sport coats, shirts and accessories were manufactured in the United States.
 Many of its mid-range "1818" line of suits were manufactured at Brooks Brothers' Southwick plant in Haverhill, Massachusetts.
 All Brooks Brothers necktie silk was woven in England or Italy, and the ties were still are "cut and piled" at the Brooks Brothers' tie factory in Long Island City, New York.
 Brooks also had a series of books on etiquette and manners for ladies and gentlemen.
 The Garland Shirt Company produced the Brooks Brothers' iconic twill button-down oxford.
 Its higher-end label was the Golden Fleece line which features suits that are tailored in the United States.

 Between 2017 and 2019, sales stagnated at around $1 billion due to business fashion turning more casual and online competition.
 In May 2020, it was reported that Brooks Brothers was seeking a buyer.
 Reports also suggest the company was exploring a bankruptcy filing.
-In June, the company proposed closing its three American factories, "a dramatic move for a brand that has really hung their hat on 'Made in America.'"
+In June, the company proposed closing its three American factories, "a dramatic move for a brand that has really hung their hat on 'Made in America.
 Del Vecchio, who was responsible for acquiring the factory in Massachusetts, said at the time that the U.S. factories never made any money and that the brand carried a debt of less than $300 million.